phalcon/documentation/docs/filter-filter.md

 ## The `Phalcon\Contracts\Filter\Sanitizer` Contract

-As of 5.14.2 every built-in sanitizer class in `Phalcon\Filter\Sanitize` implements the `Phalcon\Contracts\Filter\Sanitizer` interface.
+Every built-in sanitizer class in `Phalcon\Filter\Sanitize` implements the `Phalcon\Contracts\Filter\Sanitizer` interface.
 The interface defines the sanitizer contract:

 - A sanitizer is an invokable object: it exposes a public `__invoke()` method that receives the value to sanitize as its first parameter and returns the sanitized value.
 - Sanitizer-specific parameters (for example the pattern and replacement of `regex`) are declared after the value parameter. `Filter::sanitize()` forwards them in order.